 2.7 We welcome national, regional and local groups, unions and individuals to become signatories of our appeal.

-3.2 The organising group meets at least quarterly.
+3.2 The OG meets at least quarterly.
 Meetings should be scheduled well in advance (at least one month).
 It publishes agendas, minutes, reports and financial overviews and may set up working groups.
-It discusses all motions and requests made by at least 10 LLA signatories.

-3.4 Where an officer position cannot be filled, the OG may co-opt a supporter of the LLA to the steering committee – they will have speaking, but no voting rights.
+3.4 Where an Officer position cannot be filled, the OG may co-opt a signatory of the LLA to the SC – they will have speaking, but no voting rights.

 4) Conference and its composition